The I amsterdam letters

 Update: Monday, December 3, 2018

 That’s it.
-The letters have been removed at 8 am this morning.
+The ‘I amsterdam’ letters were removed at 8 am this morning.

 The set of letters will now be refurbished.
 Later it will again be on display, popping up in various locations around town — albeit not in the city center.